girllich/towers-for-tarrasques/creation.md

-Skills:
+Strengths:
 Lift: Handling heavy objects, lifting, pushing.
-Think: Ability to reason, learn, and comprehend.
+Think: Ability to reason, learn, and comprehend
-Lie: Persuasion, negotiation, influencing others, Telling lies, pretending, fooling others, seduction
+Lie: Persuasion, negotiation, influencing others, lies, pretending, acting, and seduction
 Cast: Knowledge and use of magic and the arcane
+Beat: Proficiency with stick-like weapons, with and without blades
-Stick: Proficiency with stick-like weapons
+Stab: Proficiency with short blade-like weapons
-Blade: Proficiency with blade-like weapons
+Cut: Proficiency with long blade-like weapons
-Range: Proficiency with ranged weapons
+Shoot: Proficiency with ranged weapons
 Move: Climbing, swimming, jumping long distances.
 Fist: Proficiency with martial arts
 Lead: Commanding, organizing, inspiring others.